juturpraveen/NLP/HMM_Notes.md

 That means in order to predict tomorrows weather, all we need to know is todays weather.
 - Output dependence: Probability of an observation occuring at a state is entirely dependent only on the current state.
 That means probabilty of seasonal pollen index(SPI) having a certain value on a given day is only dependent on that particular(given day) day's weather.

-Hidden Markov Model is represented by λ(A, B, π) where A, B and π are model parameters.
+Hidden Markov Model is represented as λ(A, B, ∏) where A, B and π are model parameters.

-#### Hidden Markov Model Parameters : λ(A, B, π)
+#### Hidden Markov Model Parameters :
 - A: Transition probabilities
 - B: Emission probabilities
 -  π: Initial distribution or initial state probabilities